arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 _From the perspective of beings in the eternal realm of immortals, Valinor_:

 Valinor, the realm of the undying, existed in a dimension anything unlike Earth.
 The eternal beings of [Valinor](https://en.wikipedia.org/wiki/Valinor) lived across these hexagonal and other polygon-shaped platforms of amorphous vertical shape and height, that floated across the endless sky.
 The horizon being scattered with them.
-They’re all at different altitudes, and they’re never adjacent.
+They were all at different altitudes, and they were never adjacent.
 Crystal glass escalators, or circular iridescent magical portals connect them to one another.
-Interspersed between these platforms are puffy white clouds.
-Glistening streams of water steadily and consistently pour out of them.
-Rainbow streaks often mark these magical waterfalls.
+Interspersed between these platforms were puffy white clouds with glistening streams of water steadily pouring out of them.
+Rainbow streaks often marked these magical waterfalls.
 At the bottom, all that’s visible is a gentle rising mist that dissipates as it gets higher.
 The platforms are lush green, covered with grass and trees.
 Buildings and other structures made of stone or marble interrupt the greenery.

 “Let’s go down to Earth”, said Ildris, “it’s been a while since we’ve been down there”.

 The immortal [eldila](https://the-silent-planet.fandom.com/wiki/Eldil) of Valinor could descend down to Earth whenever they wished.
 They could go down as humans, or as elves, or as other creatures.
 If they went down as elves, they kept their memories and a full breadth of magical powers.
 But if they went down as humans, they would start with a blank state, with no memories.
 However, they still retained a faint connection to the beings in Valinor, whom they could hear through soft whispering thoughts in their mind.
 When they went back to Valinor, they remembered everything again, with the memory of their short human life added on.

 Even though it wasn't cold, snow that rarely melted occasionally floated across the air.
 Around a fourth of the trees were covered in them.
 This snow was cool, light, and eminently edible with a fresh watery deliciousness.
 The sun never stops shining, and the snow resting on leaves and elsewhere glittered like diamonds in the endless sunlight.